mattruder/whats-cookin/README.md

 - Allow users to remove recipe to cook functionality
 - Allow users to filter using multiple tags
 - Add a rating system so users can rate the recipe
+- When user clicks on a image on the main page, it will take them to the image recipe page